How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 There are 17 types of Japanese voices!

-Introduced even at the National Museum of Ethnology
+Introduced at the National Museum of Ethnology

-Ondoku has been introduced at the National Museum of Ethnology.
+"Ondoku" is also introduced at the National Museum of Ethnology.

-Furthermore, Ondoku can be used for free!
+Moreover, "Ondoku" can be used for free!

 - Without registration: 1,000 characters